-✓ Permittee is not authorized to land apply biosolids.
-Sludge/biosolids are stored in the lagoon.
+Permittee is not authorized to land apply biosolids.
+Sludge/biosolids are retained in the lagoon / biosolids may be land applied, landfilled, or hauled to a permitted treatment disposal facility.
 If removal and disposal (landfill, land apply, haul to another permitted treatment facility, etc.) of sludge/biosolids is needed and that method is not listed in the current permit, the permittee must modify the operating permit to add any biosolids/sludge disposal method to the facility description of the operating permit.
 For time sensitive situations, the permittee may contact the Department to see about approval for a one-time removal and disposal of sludge/biosolids that are not identified in the facility description of the operating permit.